luis-ma-m/clash-pairing-hub/README.md

 The **All Tournaments** section of the dashboard lists every event in the database.
 Edit the status field or change settings like `rounds` and `elimination` type directly in the list and click **Save**.
-This issues a `PUT /api/tournaments/:id` request so the updates persist in Supabase.
+This issues a `PUT /api/tournaments/:id` request so the updates persist in local storage.

 ### Phase 3: Real-time Features
 - WebSocket integration